Academic term: Ukraine

 The academic year at universities starts on September the 1st and usually consists of two semesters.
 The first semester runs from September the 1st to January the 24/25th followed by a two-week holiday.
 The second semester runs from February the 9th to June the 30th or July the 4/5th.

 United Kingdom

-Historical context
+Historical context of terms in the UK

 The English law courts terms and legal training pupillage divided the year into four terms, partly to create a predictable work schedule, but also to make allowances for harsh travel conditions and delays caused by adverse weather at a time when all English law students and many litigants had to travel to London for training or legal advice at one of the Inns of Court.
 The English legal year still runs to this calendar:

 In Scotland, academic and judicial institutions traditionally organised their year around the Scottish term days, the traditional divisions of the Scottish legal year: